WICG/compression-dictionary-transport/README.md

 The compression API can also expose support for using caller-supplied dictionaries but that is out-of-scope for this proposal.

+### Websockets

+Websocket support is out-of-scope for this proposal but there is nothing in the current dictionary negotiation that precludes websockets from being able to build dictionary-based compression (either by leveraging parts of what is provided here or building something separate).

 ## Security and Privacy

 ### Dictionary and Resource readability (CORS)